 - Any increase in assets is recorded by debiting the asset A/c on the left-hand side.
-A decrease is recorded by crediting the Asset A/c on right-hand side
+A decrease is recorded by crediting the Asset A/c on the right-hand side

-- Any increase in liability is recorded by crediting the liability A/c and decrease on left-hand side by debiting the Liability A/c
+- Any increase in liability is recorded by crediting the liability A/c and decrease on the left-hand side by debiting the Liability A/c

 - Any increase in the owner’s capital is adjusted by crediting the Capital A/c

-- Profit caused increase in capital and losses decrease it
+- Profit caused an increase in capital and losses decrease it

-- All expenses have debit balance and incomes have credit balance
+- All expenses have a debit balance and incomes have a credit balance

 From the above rules, it should be clear that debit and credit have no significance of favourable or unfavourable in itself.
-It depends on nature of the transaction in each case.
+It depends on the nature of the transaction in each case.